VladimirIstomin/strava-alt/README.md

 FRONTEND_URL=http://localhost:5173
 ```

 `FRONTEND_URL` controls where the backend redirects users after authentication.
+These variables are referenced in `application.conf`.

 The server will start on `http://localhost:8080`.
 All API endpoints are available under the `/api/v1` path.